sebasGarcia/sebasGarcia/README.md

 - 👋 Hola Mundo!
 I’m @sebasGarcia and I have a degree in Applied Computer Science, specialization Business IT.
 - 👀 I’m interested in data science, AI, data analysis and visualization
-- 🌱 I’m currently learning data science| AI and programming with Python in a AI Bootcamp
+- 🌱 I’m currently learning data science| AI and programming with Python in an AI Bootcamp
 - 💞️ I’m looking to collaborate on data science projects, AI projects
 - 📫 https://www.linkedin.com/in/sebasti%C3%A1n-garc%C3%ADa-mart%C3%ADnez-0961b463/